supby/job-worker/README.md

 - Run process
 - Stop process.
 SIGTERM signal should be sent to process.
 - Query current process' status
 - Streaming process' output(stdout and stderr).
+On the library level stdout/stderr (io.Writer)  will be assigned with in-memory io.Writer   implemetation which pushes output data to chain(golang chain) on every Write from the process.
+The chain data will be consumed in Stream method in API server.

 ### GRPC API

 Exposes API to provide access to library's functionality over network.
 API is responsible for authentification, authorization and TLS communication.
+Status of API execution should be returned using standart GRPC status codes.
+Possible status codes:
+ - INTERNAL: Some inernal error.
+ - NOT_FOUND: Requested jobID is not found.
+ - INVALID_ARGUMENT: Invalid data format is provided.
+For instance, jobId should be UUID.
+Command is empty.
+ - UNAUTHENTICATED: Client request cannot be authenticated. (no cert, wrong cert)
+ - PERMISSION_DENIED: Client request authenticated but doesn't have permission to perform some operation.
+For instance 'readonly' cannot stop job.

 ```
 syntax = "proto3";